An Evening in Meeting Creek

 We didn’t visit the inside of the elevator this time, but had in the past.
 To take a look, just go to the link below.
 A warning first, however.
 Those photos were shot during our awful HDR supersaturate the heck out of everything phase from some years ago (that every budding digital photographer went through), so keep that in mind.
 Oh, the cringe…Meeting Creek Station and Elevators.

-Know more (new windows): Meeting Creek Alberta and Canadian Northern Society.
+Know more (new tabs): Meeting Creek Alberta and Canadian Northern Society.

 Watch for new and interesting content posted regularly!